aweymo/cs_land/index.md

 - template: hero-banner-w-image
   block: hero-2
   headline: "<strong>Methodology</strong>"
-  content: The 14 communities that I focused on for this project were selected using
+  content: "<strong>The 14 communities that I focused on for this project were selected
-    two resources.
-The first was the 13th Federal Census of 1910.
-I chose this document because it is conveniently centered in this project's time span and it is one of the first documents to include ethnicity in the population numbers for Washington and Oregon state.
-Of course, these numbers need to be read with extreme skepticism, but they do provide us with an insight into the diversity of the Pacific Northwest at that point.
+    using two resources. </strong><br><br>The first was the 13th Federal Census of 1910.
+I chose this document because it is conveniently centered in this project's time span, and it is one of the first documents to include ethnicity in the population numbers for Washington and Oregon state.
+Of course, these numbers need to be read with extreme skepticism, but they do provide us with an insight into the diversity of the Pacific Northwest at this moment."
   background_image: "/uploads/2022/05/01/census.png"
   image:
     image: ''